 Average temperature in Baku: 14-20°C (57-68°F).
 Rainy days: 6.

 Few take the time to visit Azerbaijan towards the end of the year when temperatures plummet.
 But those with a passion for wildlife and the outdoors might appreciate the bird migration.
-Amateur twitters and experienced ornithologists can observe a at all times of the year in the national parks.
+Amateur twitters and experienced ornithologists can observe a variety of birds in Azerbaijan at all times of the year in the national parks.
 Seasonal birds fly from the harsh Russian winter, making bird-watching an activity to be enjoyed as autumn transitions to winter.
 Many of the national parks are located along the coast.

 Average temperature along the Southern Coast of Azerbaijan: 7-14°C (45-57°C).
 Rainy days: 4-10.